Stronger Than Fiction 2024

 Choteau: Scenes From Below

 dir.
-Nevin Dubinsky
+Nevin Dubinski

 Cavers are in no way numb to the absurdity of their hobby.
 Squeezing through impossibly tight spaces, jumping across chasms and crawling through chest deep water are just another day.
 Despite this, the question of why is seldom asked.
 Choteau: Scenes From Below explores the thoughts, feelings, and history of the Chouteau Grotto as they find ways to push deeper underground.